KWONDU/mtr-lftqa-dataset/shots/shot_1_qtsumm_same_page_with_similar_tables.md

     A.  The 2007 Kentucky Wildcats Football Team included four players from the state of Georgia.
 Wesley Woodyard, a Sr of 6'1 height and 225Lb weight , played in all 13 games of the season on Slb.
 Braxton Kelly, listed as Jr with 6'0 height and 230Lb weight, appeared in 12 games as Mlb.
 Roger Williams, a Sr 6'0 height and 204Lb weight, played as Fs in all 13 games.
 Finally, at Rcb position appeared Trevard Lindley, listed as So with 6'0 height and 175Lb weight while he played in 13 games.
     ---
     S.  The 2007 Kentucky Wildcats Football Team had four players from Georgia.
 Wesley Woodyard, a senior with a height of 6’1 and weighing 225 pounds, played in all 13 games of the season as an Slb.
 Braxton Kelly, a junior with a height of 6’0 and a weight of 230 pounds, appeared in 12 games as an Mlb.
 Roger Williams, a senior standing 6’0 and weighing 204 pounds, played as an Fs in all 13 games.
 Trevard Lindley, a sophomore with a height of 6’0 and a weight of 175 pounds, played in 13 games as an Rcb.
+    ---
+    NQ.
+Who are the players from Georgia who played in the 2007 Kentucky Wildcats Football Team?

 ## Annotation